splunk/splunk-connect-for-syslog/docs/architecture/lb/nginx-os.md

 | Single Finetuned SC4S Server             | 0%     | 0%     | 0%     | 0%     |  47.37% |    --   |
 | Load Balancer + 2 Finetuned Servers      | 0.98%  | 1.14%  | 1.05%  | 1.16%  |  3.56%  |  55.54% |

 Please note that load balancer fine-tuning is beyond the scope of the SC4S team's responsibility.
-For assistance in minimizing UDP drops on the load balancer side, contact the Nginx support team.
+For assistance in minimizing UDP drops on the load balancer side, contact the NGINX support team.